 We don’t believe our participants intentionally lied.
 Instead, we believe that a case of “social desirability” bias – the tendency for people to over-report “good” behavior and under-report “bad” behavior – was at work here.
 Another explanation may be something called “compromise effect.”
 This is a result of the tendency to choose the middle option, rather than options on the extremes, when presented with choices.
 This also can happen when options are not clearly stated, or are vague.
 Though we believed we had provided three clearly-written descriptions of driving styles to choose from, and while we put considerable effort into crafting these descriptions, we perhaps didn’t entirely hit the mark.

 So what does this mean for survey research?
 While using data from a connected device – in our case, a vehicle – may not be possible for every research project, as an industry, we need to take advantage of enabling technologies that will allow us to better understand the extent of the gap between intended and actual behavior, where feasible or appropriate.
 I do not believe we will be able to forgo engaging with consumers to solely rely on passive data.
 But, we certainly can complement self-reported feedback with observed behavior for more confident business decisions.

-If we at Escalent can be of assistance to you in conducting this type of analysis, please reach out to me.
+If we at Escalent can be of assistance to you in conducting this type of analysis, please click below to send us a note.